jeetsukumaran/obsidian-impresario/README.md

 ## License

-obsidian-impressario © 2023 by Jeet Sukumaran is licensed under Attribution-ShareAlike 4.0 International.
+obsidian-impresario © 2023 by Jeet Sukumaran is licensed under Attribution-ShareAlike 4.0 International.
 See LICENSE.md for more information.